-Synthetic, Natural, And Bioidentical Hormones
+Synthetic, Natural, and Bioidentical Hormones

-Voltaire said, “If you wish to converse with me define your terms”.
-Nothing could be more true when it comes to discussing hormones.
+Voltaire said, “If you wish to converse with me define your terms”. Â Nothing could be more true when it comes to discussing hormones.
 Now that we have about 110 posts on this website related to hormones I figured it was finally time to define the differences between, “synthetic”, “natural”, and “bioidentical” hormones.
 Better late than never.

 Here’s why it’s important to define these terms.
 Bioidentical hormones can be natural or synthetic.
 And, natural hormones may not be bioidentical hormones.
 I actually like to use a fourth term – “non-bioidentical” to prevent confusion.
 How’s that for making this less confusing?